wrporter/up/packages/eslint-config-react/README.md

 # @wesp-up/eslint-config-react

-This project maintains base ESLint configuration for TypeScript React projects.
+This project maintains base ESLint configuration for TypeScript projects.
 Each file may be extended and custom configuration may be added.
-We use the opinionated [Airbnb Style Guide](https://github.com/airbnb/javascript) to gain some of the best support out there.
+We use the recommended rules as much as possible to gain great default support.

+For ultimate productivity, configure your IDE to auto-lint when saving changes.

 ## Installation